0xkol/badspin/README.md

 Author: Moshe Kol

 Privilege escalation exploit from `unstrusted_app` for Android Binder vulnerability (CVE-2022-20421).
 The vulnerability is patched on Android's Security Bulletin of October 2022.
+The exploit works on devices running kernel versions 5.4.x and 5.10.x, and it achieves full kernel R/W primitives.
+For the Google Pixel 6, it also obtains full root and SELinux bypass.

+You can find the full write-up [here](https://0xkol.github.io/assets/files/Racing_Against_the_Lock__Exploiting_Spinlock_UAF_in_the_Android_Kernel.pdf).

 ## Run from shell